 - Save and preview

-These platforms often support recurring donations, custom branding, receipts, and analytics.
+These platforms often support recurring donations, custom branding, tax receipts, and analytics.

 Best for: nonprofits, recurring donations, analytics

-Option 4: Add a Button That Links to a Donation Page
+Option 4: Add a Button Linking to an External Donation Page

-If you’re already using platforms like PayPal, Venmo, or CashApp:
+If you're already using PayPal, Venmo, or CashApp:

 - Copy your donation link (e.g., PayPal.me/yourname)